 I had a couple of logistical problems to deal with.
 Most, but not all of my gear was shipped to my friends in Canada.
 Up until about 6 weeks ago I had planned to start my hike of the Continental Divide trail from Canada.
 Heading southbound, SOBO.
-So I had to have my friends ship my gear to California.
-Thank you Paul and Sally.
-Also, Sally will be hiking the PCT this year.
-Good luck on your PCT hike this year.
-Follow Sallys Blog TrailWhispering.wordpress.com.
+My gear arrived in USA and I was ready to go.

 I flew to San Diego from Mexico City.
 The plane was late in departing.
 It was then unable to find a place to park at San Diego airport.
 And I was the last person off the plane.
 Unlike my previous visits I was questioned at length on my arrival to USA.
 Seems that some people fail to believe that other people choose a life of adventure instead of a life on consumerism and debt.
 It was a long day.

 I was long in San Diego when I met a group of hikers in route to the PCT.
 We spent the evening consuming beers and chatting about all things thru hiking.
 Good luck to Maggie, Mark, Jon and Julie on your hike.

 I took a bus from San Diego to meet some good friends in La Quinta, California.
 When I arrived it was like Christmas.
 There were several boxes of really cool hiking gear waiting for me.
 Doug and Marilyn looked after me really well.